Shall-We-Dance/AlphaFold-DB/README.md

 Setup the alphafold following the manual provided by alphafold.

-  If you already installed the alphafold
+3. If you already installed the alphafold

+Just redownload the updated databases using `script/download_all_data.sh`